kordless/swarm-shell/README.md

 ## She Sells Giant Swarm Shells

 Ever want to terminal into a container?
-How about from the web?
+How about from your web browser?

 ![i know kung fu](http://i.imgur.com/SQIGyhQ.jpg)